DigvijaySinghjr/Realtime-collab-planner/Readme.md

 - `routes/` - Express route handlers (e.g., `auth_route.js`)
 - `helper.js` - utility helpers

+## API Endpoints

+The application provides several key endpoints for managing notes and collaboration.
+All protected routes require the user to be authenticated.

+### User & Authentication
+- `POST /createUser`: Creates a new user account.
+- `POST /login`: Authenticates a user and starts a session.

+### Note Management
+- `POST /addNotes`: Creates a new note and assigns ownership to the creator.
+- `GET /getAllNotes`: Retrieves all notes the current user has access to.
+- `GET /getNotes/:noteId`: Retrieves a single note by its ID.
+Requires `read_note` permission.
+- `PATCH /updateNotes/:noteId`: Updates a note's content or title.
+Requires `edit_note_content` permission.
+- `DELETE /deleteNotes/:noteId`: Deletes a note and all associated memberships.
+Requires `delete_note` permission.

+### Collaboration & Invitations
+- `POST /inviteUser`: Sends an email invitation to a user to collaborate on a specific note with a given role.
+- `GET /accept-invitation`: Endpoint for the link in the invitation email.
+Verifies the token and grants the user access to the note.
+The user must be logged in to accept.

+### Role & Access Management
+- `POST /changeRoles`: Allows a note's 'Owner' to change the role of another collaborator on that note.
+- `DELETE /revokeAccess/:noteId/:targetId`: Allows a note's 'Owner' to remove a collaborator from a note.

 Development notes
 - Sessions: use `connect-mongo` to persist sessions to the database for production.
 The existing notes mention session storage; move that logic into `src/config/session.js` (create if missing).
 - Authorization: the project prefers role-based policies.
 Suggested roles and permissions (example):